Siri-chan/MahjongHelper/README.md

 ### Possible Features

-- [ ] Support for Japanese Mahjong rules as well as Chinese
+- [ ] Support for Japanese Mahjong rules as well as MCR

 ### Non-Features